dracut-crypt-ssh/dracut-crypt-ssh/README.md

 You will need gcc and libblkid(-devel) installed to build console_auth and the unlock tools.

-- You should be able to build everything by running make/make install.
-There are some additional variables to make that you may need to override.
+- You should be able to build everything by running configure, make, make install as usual.
-  These are
-	OLDDRACUT	Defaults to 0, set to 1 if using an old version of Dracut (e.g. 004) ROOTHOME	root's home on the initrd.
-On RHEL6 this is /, Exherbo apparently /root Note that this is NOT the same as root's home in the normal system!
-	LIBDIR		On RHEL6 and above /lib64, otherwise /lib
-  For example (RHEL6):
-	make OLDDRACUT=1 ROOTHOME=/ LIBDIR=/lib64 install
+  The configure script should detect and compensate for the various differences in dracut versions.

 - The provided RPM spec file should take care of these things for RHEL6/7